Rail (Australian band)

 Rail were an Australian indie guitar pop group, which formed in 1993 as Sleeper.
 In 1994 they changed their name, first to Fragment and then to Rail.
 The initial line-up was Ashley Naylor on guitar and vocals, David Sayer on bass guitar, Dan Vertessy on vocals and guitar, and Ian Williams on drums.
 They released two albums, Bad Hair Life (1995) and Goodbye Surfing Hello God!
 (1997).
-At the ARIA Music Awards of 1996 they were nominated for Best New Talent for Bad Hair Life, while its lead single, "Immune Deficiency", was nominated for ARIA Award for Breakthrough Artist – Single.
+At the ARIA Music Awards of 1996 they were nominated for Best New Talent for Bad Hair Life, while its lead single, "Immune Deficiency", was nominated for Breakthrough Artist – Single.
 The group disbanded in late 1998.
 Ian Gregory Williams died, by drowning, in mid-1999, aged 28.

 History

 1993: Sleeper EP

 Rail were an Australian indie guitar pop group from Melbourne, during the 1990s.
 They were formed in 1993 by Ashley Naylor on lead guitar and vocals (ex-Swarm, from 1994 he was contemporaneously a member of Even), David Sayer on bass guitar and backing vocals, Danny Richard Vertessy on lead vocals and guitar, and Ian Williams on drums and backing vocals.
 Vertessy and Williams had played together in the Wick Effect from 1990 to 1992.
 Williams was also a member of Melbourne Indie guitar band Raw Nerves ~91-93.

 Rail were originally named Sleeper and released a six-track, self-titled extended play (EP) in March 1994.
 Triple J picked up the track, "Spinning Ball", from Sleeper, and the track was later included on their debut album.
 They changed their name to Fragment to avoid confusion with a United Kingdom band (see Sleeper).
 As Fragment they recorded a track, "Careering", for rooArt's Youngblood 4 (1994) compilation before settling on the name Rail.
 They signed to Mushroom Records' imprint, White Label, in that year.